 If a component is still structurally sound, pitting corrosion can be mechanically removed by grinding or polishing and the missing metal replaced by weld build-up.
 Care must be taken to prepare and undertake the welding process carefully, to avoid reducing the properties of the surrounding metal.

+To prevent pitting corrosion occurring in the future, it is worth looking into corrosion resistance alloys.
+At Langley Alloys, we have a wide range of high strength and corrosion resistant alloys such as Ferralium 255 and Hiduron 130.
 If you have any more questions about corrosion resistant alloys, please contact us today.
 A member of our team will be more than happy to help and can also advise you on the best option for your application.